-This year's event, which ran from December 9 through 13, drew more than 7,000 attendees from nearly 100 countries and included more than 1,400 research presentations.
+This year's event, which runs from December 8 through 12, is expected to draw more than 7,000 attendees from nearly 100 countries and include more than 1,400 research presentations.

 Renowned Dana-Farber breast cancer experts shared their discoveries, innovations, and insights from their research and clinical practice with thousands of their fellow oncologists and researchers from around the world.

 San Antonio Breast Cancer Symposium 2015 Dana-Farber Participants

 Myles Brown, MD, Director, Center for Functional Cancer Epigenetics, speaks on "Genomics to personalize therapy of metastatic breast cancers" and gives an update on basic science discoveries for a Year in Review panel.
 Dr. Brown also speaks on "Hacking the Hormone Code in ER+ Breast Cancer" as part of his Susan G. Komen® Brinker Award for Scientific Distinction.

 Jay Harris, MD, Chair, Department of Radiation Oncology, gives a plenary lecture on "Critical Decision Making in Radiation Therapy for Breast Cancer in 2015."

 Geoffrey Shapiro, MD, PhD, Director, Early Drug Development Center, speaks on "Beyond CDK 4/6: Targeting additional cell cycle and transcriptional CDKs in breast cancer."